Fire + Egress Door Assembly Inspection Program (FDAI)

-DAI600 - Fire + Egress Door Assembly Inspection - Credential Level Course
+DAI600 - Fire and Egress Door Assembly Inspection

 The newly updated DAI600 curriculum is focused on understanding the role and responsibilities of the fire and egress door inspectors as well as interacting with the building owner and the Authority Having Jurisdiction (AHJ).
 It is paramount to ensure that the respective parties clearly understand the inspection process and documentation and how to follow through with the necessary corrections in order to improve safety in their facilities.

 This class will teach you how to perform and record these inspections, as well as provide tips for interacting with building owners and AHJs.
 It requires an intermediate level of understanding of door, frame, and hardware products and applications, and applicable code familiarity to conduct inspections.
-Students completing the course and passing the exam receive the credentials FDAI – Fire Door Assembly Inspector.
-See page 8 in our Education Resource Guide
+Students completing the course and passing the exam receive the certification CFDAI – Certified Fire + Egress Door Assembly Inspector.
+See page 10 in our Education Resource Guide

 for details about this class.

-DAI300 - Fire Door Assembly Inspection - Technical Level Course
+DAI300 - Fire Door Assembly Inspection - Technician Level Course

 In our continued commitment to advance the FDAI program we have created a new course to help FDAIs grow their inspection services and build an inspection team.